sammlapp/training_gui/plan.md

 ## known bugs

-backend lightweight_server does not terminate on app termination
+backend lightweight_server still does not terminate on app termination

-cannot ctrl/cmd+c/v in the app

 When using remote file explorer, "save" dialogue is incorrect - cannot create file

-Review tab:
-When the layout number of columns/rows is changed, the active clip changes.
-Instead, the page should update so that the previously active clip is still on the displayed page, and is still the active clip.
-Sometimes the review tab does not render specs on the page (bin) when enabling or changing settings of classifier guided listening (CGL).
-They only render on page change.
-We should ensure that any clips displayed in the current page/bin get rendered immediately

 Need to test training (failed, fixed bug in script, didn't try again)